scenerystack/community/docs/reference/api/scenery/IndexedNodeIO.md

 # IndexedNodeIO

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/nodes/IndexedNodeIO.ts](https://github.com/phetsims/scenery/blob/main/js/nodes/IndexedNodeIO.ts) for the most up-to-date information.

 ## Overview

 IOType for Nodes that can save their own index (if phetioState: true).
 Can be used to customize z-order